Apprenticeship – Trades & Technical Training

 Direct Entry to Apprenticeship

 The most direct route into an apprenticeship is to find a job in an apprenticeable trade and an employer committed to your training and apprenticeship interests.
 Students are eligible to receive 16 high school credits towards graduation for 480 paid hours under the supervision of a trades qualified person.
-Please see Mrs. Nicholson for a Youth Apprentice and Sponsor Registration Form.
+Please see Mrs. Arkell for a Youth Apprentice and Sponsor Registration Form.